Family Guy: The Quest for Stuff: Reception

 Family Guy: The Quest for Stuff received generally mixed reviews from critics.
 Many praised its similarities to the look and video dialogue of the Family Guy show, but complained that it requires too much time to complete quests, digital goods are too expensive, and the text dialogue gets repetitive.
 Some also pointed out the similarities between the game and The Simpsons: Tapped Out with Electronic Gaming Monthly noting, "Right from the get-go, you can tell that Family Guy: The Quest for Stuff is a carbon copy of The Simpsons: Tapped Out."
-The game's screen design has been used as model for the fictional Terrance & Phillip freemium game criticized in South Parks episode "Freemium Isn't Free".
+The game's screen design has been used as a model for the fictional Terrance & Phillip freemium game criticized in South Parks episode "Freemium Isn't Free".

 The game generated over $100 million in revenue by October 2016.